spacecheese/bluez_peripheral/README.md

     def heart_rate_measurement(self, options):
         # This function is called when the characteristic is read.
         # Since this characteristic is notify only this function is a placeholder.
+        # You don't need this function Python 3.9+ (See PEP 614).
-        # You can generally ignore the options argument (see Advanced Characteristics and Descriptors Documentation).
+        # You can generally ignore the options argument
+        # (see Advanced Characteristics and Descriptors Documentation).
         pass

     def update_heart_rate(self, new_rate):